-Hoppings Softwood Products PLC (“Hoppings”) respects your privacy and is committed to protecting your personal data.
+Hoppings Softwood Products Ltd (“Hoppings”) respects your privacy and is committed to protecting your personal data.
 This privacy notice will inform you about how we use and look after your personal data when you visit our website and when we provide our services to you regardless of where you visit from and tell you about your privacy rights and how the law protects you.

 Please also use the Glossary to understand the meaning of some of the terms used in this Privacy Notice.

 Purpose of this privacy notice

 This privacy notice aims to give you information on how Hoppings collects and processes your personal data through all your engagements with us, when using our products and services, and use of this website, including any data you may provide when you sign up to our services, our newsletters or request information about other services from Hoppings.

 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

 Hoppings Softwood Products Ltd is the controller and responsible for your personal data (collectively referred to as ”Hoppings”, “Quality Decking”, “Smartboard”, “Stable Bed”, “we”, “us” or “our” in this privacy notice).

 We have appointed a Data Protection Officer (DPO) who is responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exercise your legal rights (including an opt-out mentioned in this privacy notice), please contact the DPO using the details set out below.

 Address: Hoppings Softwood Products Ltd, The Woodyard, Epping Road, Epping, Essex, CM16 6TT